-As a parish of nearly 600 homes situated in an AONB, the Plan allocates sites which could accommodate up to 32 homes.
-This needs to be added to the 45 homes that were allocated in the 2019 DaSA but which will only be built during the term of this Plan.
-Two other sites, which currently do not have vehicular access, have also been identified should problems arise with any of the allocated sites.
+As a parish of nearly 600 homes situated in an AONB, the Plan demonstrates that smaller sites can provide adequate development over the next 20 years or so.
+There is also the 45 homes that were allocated in the 2019 DaSA but which will only be built during the term of this Plan.
+Two other sites, which currently do not have vehicular access, have also been identified should problems arise with any of the other sites.

-In addition, based on what happened in the last 10 years20, 20 homes are assumed to come from windfall developments over the 18 years of the plan period.
+In addition, based on what happened in the last 10 years, 20 homes can be assumed to come from windfall developments over the next 20 years or so.
 Given the AONB nature of Neighbourhood Area, small windfall sites should give great weight to conserving and enhancing landscape and scenic beauty, as sensitively located and designed to avoid or minimise adverse impacts as set out in the NPPF.
 Developments which do not meet these standards must be refused.

-Any proposed development on those sites which were assessed but not allocated are clearly inappropriate for development and must therefore be refused.
+Any proposed development on those sites which were assessed but not seriously considered are clearly inappropriate for development and must therefore be refused.